-An additional tax equal to 20% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements, is imposed by the Code.
+Certain penalties may be imposed as a result of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements.
 No penalty will be imposed, however, for any portion of an underpayment if it is shown that there was a reasonable cause for the underpayment of that portion and that the taxpayer acted in good faith regarding the underpayment of that portion.
+We do not anticipate that any accuracy-related penalties will be assessed against us.

-State, Local, Foreign and Other Tax Considerations
+State, Local, Non-U.S. and Other Tax Considerations

-In addition to federal income taxes, unitholders may be subject to other taxes, including state and local income taxes, unincorporated business taxes, and estate, inheritance or intangibles taxes that may be imposed by the various jurisdictions in which we conduct business or own property now or in the future or in which the unitholder is a resident.
-We currently own property or do business in 17 states.
-Many of these states impose a personal income tax on individuals; certain of these states also impose an income tax on corporations and other entities.
-We may also own property or do business in other jurisdictions in the future.
+In addition to U.S. federal income taxes, unitholders may be subject to other taxes, including state and local income taxes, unincorporated business taxes, and estate, inheritance or intangibles taxes that may be imposed by the various jurisdictions in which we conduct business or own property now or in the future or in which the unitholder is a resident.
+We currently conduct business or own assets in several states.
+Many of these states currently impose a personal income tax on individuals.
+Certain of these states also impose an income or other entity-level tax on corporations and other entities.
+In addition, we may also own property or do business in other states in the future that impose income or similar taxes on nonresident individuals.
 Although an analysis of those various taxes is not presented here, each prospective unitholder should consider their potential impact on its investment in us.